ualsg/Road-Network-Classification/README.md

 ## Results

-Our model achieves the following performance on out testing set:
+Our model achieves the following performance on the testing set:

 **Confusion matrix and ROC curves:**